hackbg/fadroma/GUIDE.ts.md

 # Getting started

-**Fadroma** is an application framework targeting the CosmWasm Compute module.
+**Fadroma** is an application framework for the CosmWasm Compute module.
 Fadroma includes **Rust** libraries for writing smart contracts and a **TypeScript** system for building, deploying, and interacting with them.